ubccr/xdmod-python/README.md

     ![Screenshot of "Sign In" button](docs/screenshots/api-token/sign-in.jpg)

-1. Next, click the "My Profile" button in the top-right corner of the window:
+1. Next, click the "My Profile" button in the top-right corner:

     ![Screenshot of "My Profile" button](docs/screenshots/api-token/my-profile.jpg)